codersahnawaz/Face-Generation/README.md

 # Face-Generation
-# A Generative Adversarial Network to generate new images of faces.
+# A Generative Adversarial Network(GAN) to generate new images of faces.